PeteJBB/mzodal/README.md

 mzodal
 ======

-A light weight modal library for jquery
+A light weight modal library for jquery and mvc